anand-patel-91/Add-to-Cart/README.md

 The project uses React Frontend and firebase common database for the backend.
-So, changes made by any user affects all(for now).

 Deployed at : https://anandpateladdtocart.netlify.app